hyugai/MLOps_Marketing_CustomerChurn_2020KaggleCompetition/prefect/readme.txt

-This folder is used for orchestration using "Prefect".
+This folder is used for orchestratiosn and storage for "Prefect".

-## move to the "prefect" folder, in cmd type "prefect init"
+If you're using anaconda's environment, in terminal type "conda env config vars set PREFECT_HOME=./.prefect"